"

 3. Define substance use disorder.

-5. What are the requirements in Washington state to work as a Pharmacy Technician?
+5. What are the requirements in Washington State to work as a pharmacy technician?

-6. Describe who qualifies as an LEP patient.
+6. Who qualifies as an LEP patient?

 8. What are the educational requirements for medical interpreters?